evantahler/bun-actionhero/README.md

 cp .env.example .env
 createdb bun

-# run the app
+# run the proxy, frontened, and backend
-bun run --watch actionhero.ts start # this will hot-reload the server when server files change bun run actionhero.ts start # when working on the front-end, we can rely on next.js' hot-reloading instead of bun's
+bun dev # this will hot-reload the server when server files change
 ```

 To test: